Can Google Profile Your Site? August's Google Update Analysis

 Site Patterns from the August 2018 Google Update Point to Profiling

 When analyzing the early August update there were a few notable patterns.
 At the niche level, sites within the health and finance industries were most impacted.
-There was a clear and notable emphasis on Your Money Your Life (YMYL) sites.
-That
+There was a clear and notable emphasis on Your Money Your Life (YMYL)

 those sites that help a user live both a healthier and more financially sound life were extensively affected.
 (For the record, I am not saying that Google targeted